molmod/micmec/docs/creating_types.rst

 Some nanocell types are multistable and therefore have multiple sets of elastic properties.
 The ``cell``, ``elasticity`` and ``free_energy`` groups of such a PICKLE file are always defined as lists to account for that fact.

+To construct a custom cell type, the function ``micmec.utils.build_type`` is available.
+That function will create a dictionary that can be saved as a PICKLE file.